Priority is to ensure very high standards of operational preparedness: Army chief | Law-Order

 - India

+Gen Pande also said the global geopolitical situation is changing rapidly ''as a result of which we have multiple challenges ahead'', asserting that the Army, in ''coordination and cooperation'' with the Indian Air Force and the Navy, will unitedly deal with any situation.

-Gen Pande also said that he would focus on the ongoing reforms, restructuring, and transformation of the Army to enhance its operational and functional efficiency.
+The Army chief said he would focus on the ongoing reforms, restructuring and transformation of the Army to enhance its operational and functional efficiency besides giving importance to achieving self-reliance in defence.

-The Army chief was speaking to the media after he was presented a ceremonial guard of honor at the South Block lawns, a day after he took charge of the force.
+The Army chief was speaking to the media after he was presented a ceremonial guard of honour at the South Block lawns, a day after he took charge of the force.
+Air Chief Marshal V R Chaudhari and Navy Chief Admiral R Hari Kumar were also present at the guard of honour ceremony.

 The Army chief said his force, in coordination with the Indian Air Force and Navy, will effectively deal with all possible security challenges facing the nation.

-''In terms of capability development and force modernization, my effort would be to leverage new technologies through indigenization and self-reliance,'' he said.
+''In terms of capability development and force modernisation, my effort would be to leverage new technologies through indigenisation and self-reliance,'' he said.

+''My aim would be to enhance inter-services cooperation and synergy,'' he said adding the Army will actively engage with other services to positively contribute toward nation-building.

+The Army chief said he would take forward the ''good works'' of his predecessors, and assured the soldiers and officers of the Army that ensuring their welfare will be his key priority.

 Gen Pande, who was serving as the Vice Chief, became the first-ever officer from the Corps of Engineers to take the reins of the 1.3 million-strong force.